kmacrow/jquery.github.js/README.md

-# github.jquery.js
+# jquery.github.js

-github.jquery.js is an extremely simple plugin component based on jQuery and Bootstrap to display the <i>N</i> most recent commits across all of your repositories.
-It's modelled after GitHub's own Commits tab in the repository view.
+An extremely simple plugin component based on jQuery and Bootstrap to display the <i>N</i> most recent commits across all of your repositories.
+It's modelled on GitHub's own <i>Commits</i> tab in the repository view.

-To get started just grab the script, include it on your page along with jQuery and do something like the following:
+To get started just grab the script, include it on your page (along with jQuery and Bootstrap) and do something like the following:

 ```